mhroth/jasiohost/README.md

 ## Note on Compilation
-If you are brave enough to try to compile the native component, please note the following helpful tips.
+If you are brave enough to try to compile the native component, please note the following helpful tips:

+* I use [Cygwin](http://www.cygwin.com/) to compile the library, and not Visual Studio.
+Because I am more familiar with the Unix toolchain.
+This makes some things more difficult.
+Unfortunate, but so be it.
 * You must [download](http://www.steinberg.net/en/company/developer.html) your own copy of the ASIO library.
 It cannot be distributed here due to licensing restrictions by Steinberg.

 In the ASIO library,